 Are You Using the Right Tools to Track Content Success?

 You’ve spent many man hours setting the goals, metrics and strategy for your new content initiative.
-Now, it is time to make sure you’re capturing the data you need so that those metrics tell an obvious story.
+Now, it is time to make sure you’re capturing the content analytics data you need so that those metrics tell an obvious story.

 While Google Analytics or Hootsuite can certainly qualify as your new best friend for much of your web-based or social content (respectively), monitoring the success of some content initiatives may require specialized tracking mechanisms or more metric granularity.
 In this post, let’s introduce you to some sophisticated, yet fairly easy-to-use, tools that are common and available to all.